chop-dbhi/avocado/docs/source/permissions.rst

 firewall) of our application which made available operational data not allowed on our external deployment (accessible from the Internet).

-Since the ``Definition`` model is the "closest to the data", permissions are applied here.
+Since the ``Field`` model is the "closest to the data", permissions are applied here.
 A definition can be associated to one or more sites.

 ::